Understanding Signs, Symptoms, and Treatment for Club Drug Addiction

 Key Points

-• Common club drugs include MDMA (Ecstasy), ketamine, GHB, and LSD, sought after for their euphoric and stimulant effects.
+- Common club drugs include MDMA (Ecstasy), ketamine, GHB, and LSD, sought after for their euphoric, dissociative, sedative, and hallucinogenic effects.

-• Under the Controlled Substances Act, club drugs are classified as Schedule I or Schedule III substances due to their high potential for abuse and limited medical use.
+- Under the Controlled Substances Act, club drugs such as MDMA and LSD are classified as Schedule I substances due to their high potential for abuse and no accepted medical use.
+In contrast, others like ketamine and GHB are classified as Schedule III substances because they have recognized medical uses but still carry a risk of dependence and abuse.

 What Are Club Drugs?